top of page

 Application Deadline: NSLC will continue to accept applications if space is available in a program or on a program’s waitlist.
 The online enrollment application will display all current availability.

 Dates: Multiple 9-day sessions are offered at various locations.
-All sessions take place between June 17 and August 2, 2024.
+All sessions take place between June 17 and August 2.

 Cost: $3,795 or $4,095 (Residential Program)

-At the NSLC on Business & Entrepreneurship, you’ll learn what it takes to build a company from the ground up, tackling the wants and needs of your stakeholders, employees, and customers.
-During the program, you’ll get to develop a new product or service with your team and collaborate to create a persuasive presentation for investors where you’ll receive real-time feedback from the investors on how to take your pitch to the next level.
+At the NSLC on Business & Entrepreneurship, you’ll learn what it takes to build a company from the ground up, tackling the needs of your stakeholders, employees, and customers.
+During the program, you’ll develop a new product or service with your team and create a presentation for investors.
+You’ll receive real-time feedback from the investors on how to improve your pitch.
+You’ll evaluate other businesses operating in your company’s sector and develop informed strategies to expand beyond your competition.
+You’ll be asked to develop an online presence for your brand and practice your public relations, networking, and public speaking skills.

 Location: Harvard University Campus, Cambridge, MA